Managing in France

 Country and Customs

-France is the largest country in Western Europe in terms of land area, and it has the fifth-largest economy in the world (and the second largest in Europe).
+France is the largest country in Western Europe in terms of land area, and it has the sixth-largest economy in the world (the third-largest in Europe).
 It's also the world's most popular tourist destination, with more than 88 million visitors each year.

 The French Alps line the border with Italy and Switzerland, and the Pyrenees establish the southern border with Spain; these regions are known for their world-class hiking and skiing trails.

-Customs and values vary depending on where you are.
+Customs and values vary depending on where you are in the country.
 France is often divided into a northern province, which many people view as more formal and precise, and a southern region, which many see as more open, flexible, and casual, especially when you get closer to the coast.

 France is well-known for its culinary delights.
 The country produces 300 to 400 different types of cheese, and, each year, bottles more than seven billion bottles of wine.
 Without a doubt, food and cooking are great passions for many French people.